Nationwide Lifetime Interest Only Mortgages

 No Guarantee Of Property Value Appreciation

-One potential disadvantage of Nationwide’s lifetime interest-only mortgage is the lack of guarantee that your property value will appreciate over time.
+One potential disadvantage of Nationwide’s lifetime interest-only mortgage is the lack of guarantee that your property will appreciate over time.
 This means there is a risk that you may owe more on your mortgage than your property is worth if the housing market sees a downturn.

 Risk Of Not Being Able To Repay The Loan